-Current regulations state that once you return a signed award document, your agency is required to submit a Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of every calendar quarter regardless of award activity.
+Current regulations state that all COPS award recipients are required to submit their initial Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of the period that includes the award start date, regardless of when the award was accepted, and thereafter, at the end of every calendar quarter, regardless of award activity.
 This report should reflect actual expenditures and unliquidated obligations incurred by your agency on a cumulative basis.
 You will not be able to make drawdowns from your GPRS account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
-Recipients are encouraged to submit their SF-425 reports via the Internet at https://portal.cops.usdoj.gov."
+Recipients are encouraged to submit their SF-425 reports via the Internet at https://portal.cops.usdoj.gov.

-For more information on how to complete, and where to submit your quarterly SF-425 report, see the section of this manual titled "Reports".
+For more information on how to complete, and where to submit your quarterly SF-425 report, see the section of this manual titled "Reporting Requirements."